hyperledger/fabric-sdk-node/docs/tutorials/channel-events.md

 within the chaincode event's name field.
 The registration of the listener includes a regular expression to be used in the check against a chaincode event name.
-If a chaincode event name is found to match the listener's regular expression then the listener's callback will be notified with the chaincode event object, the block number, transaction id, and transaction status.
+If a chaincode event name is found to match the listener's regular expression then the listener's callback will be notified with the chaincode event, the block number, transaction id, and transaction status.
+Filtered blocks will not have the chaincode event payload information; it has only the chaincode event name.
+If the payload information is required, the user must have access to the full block and the channel event hub must be `connect(true)` to receive the full block events from the peer's channel-based event service.

 The following example demonstrates registering a chaincode event listener within a javascript promise and building another promise for sending the transaction to